ZhengkunTian/OpenTransformer/README.md

 ```

 ## Experiments
-Our Model can achieve a CER of 7.6% on [AISHELL-1](http://www.openslr.org/33/), which is close to 7.5% of Chain Model in Kaldi.
+Our Model can achieve a CER of 7.1% without CMVN, any external LM and joint-CTC training on [AISHELL-1](http://www.openslr.org/33/), which is better than 7.5% of Chain Model in Kaldi.

 ## Acknowledge
 OpenTransformer refer to [ESPNET](https://github.com/espnet/espnet).